 FMC – Federal Maritime Commission (FMC) is the governing body in charge for all vessel and non-vessel carriers, freight forwarders and operators and, as such, are responsible for issuing and maintaining guidelines.

-Freight Forwarder – A Freight forwarder, freight forwarding company or forwarding agent is an organisation responsible for the shipment or carriage of goods to either a port or individual address.
+Freight Forwarder – A Freight forwarder, freight forwarding company or forwarding agent is an organization responsible for the shipment or carriage of goods to either a port or individual address.

 OTI – Ocean Transportation Intermediary (OTI) is an FMC licensed company engaged to transport goods by sea.

-NVOCC – This stands for Non Vessel Operating Common Carrier (NVOCC) and is basically a freight forwarding company which does not own its own fleet of vehicles or vessel and, instead, enlists the services of a commercial or industrial transport company.
-These are similar to freight forwarding company but tend to have more competitive ocean freight rates and are authorised to issue bills of lading.
+NVOCC – This stands for Non-Vessel Operating Common Carrier (NVOCC) and is basically a freight forwarding company which does not own its own fleet of vehicles or vessel and, instead, enlists the services of a commercial or industrial transport company.
+These are similar to freight forwarding companies but tend to have more competitive ocean freight rates and are authorized to issue bills of lading.